jQAssistant/jqassistant/sonar/plugin/doc/readme.md

 There are additional plugins providing that, so you have to combine always two of them exclusive:
 - `sonarrules` + this base plugin
 - `projectrules` + this base plugin

+The plugin has been verified to work with SonarQ 5.1.2.